 3. Avoid Contamination Through Sealing

 When you’ve gone to the effort of digging a well, the last thing you want is for the water to become contaminated because you haven’t sealed it properly.
 When constructing the hole, dig it wider than the casing for the well will be so that you can fill the gap between the casing and the native material with a filler material.

 The casing seal will normally be an impervious material like cement that stops water from getting in and out of the well.
-This stops good water seeping out of the well, but it also prevents potentially harmful liquids seeping into the well.
+This stops good water from seeping out of the well, but it also prevents potentially harmful liquids from seeping into the well.

 4. Test the Well